SelinaFischer/SelinaFischer/README.md

 Analysed customer data to investigate behavioural patterns associated with churn and present findings for business stakeholders.

-- **Problem:** Understand which customers are most at risk of churn and why.
+- **Problem:** Understand which customers are most at risk of churn and what behaviours are associated with that risk.
-- **Method:** Data cleaning, feature exploration and modelling with visual storytelling in BI tools.
+- **Method:** Data cleaning, exploratory analysis and modelling with visual storytelling in BI tools.
-- **Result:** Identified behaviour patterns and segments with higher churn risk to inform retention and targeting strategies.
+- **Result:** Identified behavioural patterns and segments with higher churn risk to inform retention and targeting ideas.

 **Tools:** Python · Pandas · Power BI · Tableau